Finger Lakes Guide

 Erosion and carving has not ceased since the glaciers left.
 Smaller streams and creeks carry rainwater from the hills that surround the lake basins.
 Over time, they have followed the cracks and indentations in the bedrock and carved out massive glens that led to the existing lake basins.
 These smaller valleys hang above the larger lake valleys, and are referred to as “hanging valleys.”

-Directly south of Rochester, the western-most Finger Lake, Conesus, is a popular recreational destination.
+Directly south of Rochester, the western-most Finger Lake, Conesus, is a popular recreational destination for residents of the city.
 Vitale Park on the northern end and a wildlife management area to the south offer visitors much contrast.

-With its high elevation and virtually undeveloped shoreline, Hemlock Lake provides Upstate NY with not only an excellent source of quality drinking water, but also a prime fishing location as well as a peaceful natural area.
-Owned and managed by the City of Rochester, Hemlock is one of two pristine Finger Lakes.
+With its high elevation and virtually undeveloped shoreline, Hemlock Lake provides Upstate NY with not only an excellent source of quality drinking water, but also a prime fishing location as peaceful natural area.
+Owned and managed by the City of Rochester, Hemlock is one of two pristine Finger Lakes with no shoreline development.

-The highest and the smallest of the Finger Lakes, Canadice is a gem for nature lovers.
+The smallest, yet the highest of the Finger Lakes, Canadice is a gem for nature lovers.
 Its shores are free from development and saturated with wildlife.
 A well-defined trail parallels the western shore, giving visitors an opportunity to walk the complete length of the 3 mile long lake.
-Like Hemlock, Canadice is used by the City of Rochester as a water source.
+Canadice is a part of the City of Rochester as a water supply.

 Almost the smallest and certainly the shallowest of the Finger Lakes, Honeoye Lake is a place of scenic beauty.
 Although the density of homes and cottages along the lake are not nearly as concentrated as the other popular Finger Lakes, Honeoye is far from being as natural as Hemlock or Canadice Lakes.
 It does, however, represent a setting seemingly in-between.